-- Use the Ally tool to remediate your files that are housed in Blackboard or Canvas.
+- Use the Ally tool to remediate your files that are housed in Canvas.

 We offer hands-on workshops.
 Consider attending "Making Your Documents Accessible" to learn how to create accessible Word and PDF documents.
 Scheduled workshops can be found on the Faculty Support Development Hands-on Workshops page.

 You can review information and documentation on how to ensure that web pages are accessible.

 Faculty are welcome to visit the Academic Technology Resource Center to post course materials in Canvas.

 You can utilize Qualtrics to develop accessibility Surveys for research or course-related projects.